OpenFAST/openfast/docs/source/dev/github_workflow.rst

 In OpenFAST development, the typical workflow follows this procedure

-1. Fork OpenFAST/OpenFAST on GitHub
+1. Fork the OpenFAST/OpenFAST repository on GitHub

 2. Clone your new fork: ``git clone https://github.com/youruser/OpenFAST``

+3. Add OpenFAST/OpenFAST as a remote: ``git remote add upstream https://github.com/OpenFAST/OpenFAST``

-3. Create a feature branch for active development: ``git branch feature/a_great_feature``
+4. Create a feature branch for active development: ``git branch feature/a_great_feature`` or ``git checkout -b feature/a_great_feature``

-4. Add new development on feature/a_great_feature: ``git push/pull``
+5. Add new development on feature/a_great_feature: ``git add a_file.f90 && git commit -m "A message" && git push``

-5. Update your feature branch with OpenFAST/dev: ``git pull https://github.com/OpenFAST/OpenFAST dev; git push``
+5. Update your feature branch with OpenFAST/dev: ``git pull upstream dev && git push``

 6. Create a GitHub pull request to merge ``youruser/OpenFAST/feature/a_great_feature`` into ``OpenFAST/OpenFAST/dev``